sjmisina/kickstarter-analysis/README.md

 ## Results
 - Analysis determines that client's best chance at project funding success is to launch a Kickstarter in May with a target funding level of less than $5000
 - Alternative months that could be considered for considerable success rates are projects launched in June and July
-- Success rates are stongest for projects with a target of less than $5000
+- Success rates are stongest for projects with a goal of raising less than $5000
 - Although there are strong success rates found between $35,000 and $45,000, the sample size is very small, so not considered a reliable trend

 ###